nose-devs/nose2/docs/differences.rst

 Missing Plugins
 ^^^^^^^^^^^^^^^

-*nose2 does not (yet) include some of the more commonly-used plugins in nose*, including test coverage, xunit output and multiprocessing.
+*nose2 does not (yet) include some of the more commonly-used plugins in nose*, including test coverage, xunit output and filtering tests using attributes.
 Most of these should arrive in future releases.
 However, some of nose's builtin plugins cannot be ported to nose2 due to differences in internals.
 See: :doc:`plugins` for information on the plugins built in to nose2.

 Internals
 ^^^^^^^^^